Course Information

 Categories

 We have the following categories and sub-categories, with equal prizes for male and female riders.
-For 2025 all categories and sub-categories will have podiums 1-3 places, with Open categories 1-5:
+For 2026 all categories and sub-categories will have podiums 1-3 places.

 Youth (14-17)